-New VAT rules are being applied on cross-border sales of low value goods to consumers (B2C) in Norway from 1 April 2020.
-Get a complete overview of the new rules and VOEC scheme.
+New VAT rules are being applied on cross-border sales of low value goods (B2C) in Norway from 1 April 2020.
+Get an overview of the rules and VOEC scheme.

 The Norwegian Parliament, Stortinget, has passed a new law regarding VAT rules for import of low value goods to consumers in Norway.
 These will apply from 1 April 2020, with an exception of some special types of goods, where these new rules already have been applied from 1 April 2020.

 The Norwegian Tax Administration justifies these changes by describing them as an attempt to create fair terms of trade and competition for the foreign and domestic e-commerce companies in Norway.

 Read about what this will mean for you in the article below.

 Note: If you own a business with activities in Norway and your VAT liable turnover exceeds NOK 50.000 during a 12-month period, then you’re required to register with the Norwegian VAT authorities.
 This requirement remains unchanged after 1 April 2020.